tmhglnd/mercury/docs/tutorial.md

 ## A `note()`

-Now lets stick with the `sine` oscillator for a while and try to make some different pitches.
+For now lets stick with the `sine` oscillator for a while and try to make some different pitches.
 In a moment we will look into how the notes work in Mercury, but first lets just try some different values to get a feeling of what happens to the sound.

-Try these following code snippets and hear how the pitch changes, you can also try as many other values as you want of course:
+Try these following code snippets and hear how the pitch changes, you can try as many other values as you want of course:

 ```java
 new synth sine note(0 1)